holepunchto/brittle/readme.md

 })
 ```

-Note how there can be more than one `solo` tests.

 If a `solo` function is called, `test` functions will not execute,
 only `solo` functions.

+Note how there can be more than one `solo` tests.

+If `solo` is not used for the first test, calling it without
+arguments (`solo()`) will trigger solo mode.

+Alternatively solo mode can be enabled by setting the `SOLO`
+environment variable to `1` or using the `--solo` flag with the
+`brittle` test runner.

 The `solo` method is also available on the `test` method,
 and can be used without a function like `test`: